california-energy-commission/2019-HERS-Documents-Schema/CONTRIBUTING.md

 ```

 The `origin` and the `upstream` are displayed below for a GitHub user.
 You
-should think of the upstream as the original source.
+should think of the upstream as the source and the origin as your fork on GitHub.
 ```
 $ git remote -v
 origin  https://github.com/jbampton/2019-HERS-Documents-Schema.git (fetch)